-A delivery driver drives a van or light truck (a medium sized goods vehicle up to 7.5 tonnes in weight), delivering goods such as furniture, groceries or office equipment, from one place to another.
-They are sometimes called van drivers.
+A delivery driver drives a van, light truck (a medium sized goods vehicle up to 7.5 tonnes in weight), car or scooter/moped delivering goods such as furniture, groceries, office equipment, medicines or takeaway food from one place to another.
+They are sometimes called couriers.
 The transportation of valuables or cash involves the use of a different type of vehicle (see the Security Officer or Guard job profile).

 You could be:

 working out a delivery plan

 loading the vehicle so that goods are arranged in the correct order for delivery